gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 Now two things have happened.

 First of all, our code got much longer.
-However, this is mostly Java's fault and not something inherently wrong with objects and dependency injection.
+However, this is mostly Java's fault and not something inherently wrong with objects.

 Second, we can now pass in different implementations of our dependencies when executing in test[^testability].
 This is very good, but let me rephrase that in more general terms: the values associated with certain names are now dependent on the environment in which we are executing.
-This should sound very familiar, dependency injection is just a more controlled form of dynamic scoping.
-Later on we shall explore other ways of taming dynamic scoping, ways that don't make you jump though all the hoops that dependency injection do.
+This should sound very familiar.

-## Dependency injection is not trivial
+## Object construction is hard
 The problem with objects is that they have to be constructed somewhere.
 To build an `OrderService` we also need to build a `SupplyService`, and whatever that `SupplyService` depend upon and so forth.
 This can easily turn into a huge